NHSDigital/record-a-vaccination-guidance/app/index.md

 This guide covers the different sections of Record a vaccination (RAVS).

-Our onboarding team also offers [drop-in sessions where you can find out more about RAVS](https://future.nhs.uk/vaccsandscreening/viewCalendar?cid=1351409&viewDate=20260320&eid=10708678).
+You can also [join a drop-in session](https://future.nhs.uk/vaccsandscreening/viewCalendar?cid=1351409&viewDate=20260320&eid=10708678), where our onboarding team will be available to answer any questions you have about using RAVS.

 - To log in to RAVS, go to [NHS Record a vaccination](https://www.ravs.england.nhs.uk).